Steinbeck-Lab/cloud-surge/docs/architecture.md

 Here is an overview of the steps in this architecture:

-- Start a storage service to hold the work queue.
-In this case, we use Redis to store our work items.
-In this approach, we use Redis and a custom work-queue client library because AMQP does not provide a good way for clients to detect when a finite-length work queue is empty.
-In practice you would set up a store such as Redis once and reuse it for the work queues of many jobs, and other things.
+- **Start a storage service to hold the work queue**: In this case, we use Redis to store our work items.
+A Redis custom work-queue client library is employed because Advanced Message Queuing Protocol (AMQP) does not provide a good way for clients to detect when a finite-length work queue is empty.
+We set up a store (such as Redis) once and reuse it for the work queues of many jobs, and other things.

-- Create a queue, and fill it with messages.
+- **Create a queue**: Fill it with messages.
 Each message represents one task to be done.
-In this approach, a message is an integer that we will do a lengthy computation on.

-- Start a Job that works on tasks from the queue.
+- **Start a Job(s)**: that works on tasks from the queue.
 The Job starts several pods.
 Each pod takes one task from the message queue, processes it, and repeats until the end of the queue is reached.

 <img  src="/architecture.png" alt="Cloud Surge Logo" style="width: 100vw">

-To begin the process in the Kubernetes cluster, a list of molecular formulae is created based on the heavy atom count.
-CDK is used to generate these formulae, which are then saved in a text file.
+To begin the process in the Kubernetes cluster, a list of molecular formulae is created for a given heavy atom count.
+CDK is used to generate these formulae.
 The next step is to queue these formulae for a worker to execute Surge and generate chemical graph enumerations.

-Redis is utilized as the queue service, with the tasks being filled with the instructions to use Surge for enumerating all possible chemical graphs for a specific molecular formula.
+As mentioned, Redis is utilized as the queue service, with the tasks being filled with the instructions to use Surge for enumerating all possible chemical graphs for a specific molecular formula.

-The launchpad.py, with its Redis client, populates the queue with the extensive list of molecular formulae (and unique job_id) ready to be processed by the workers.
+The launchpad.py, with its Redis client, populates the queue with the list of molecular formulae (and unique job_id) ready to be processed by the workers.

 The workers in the pod are run until there is no formula left in the queue service.
 The jobs’ output files (10 million structures in each file ~ 30Mb zip files) are stored in the Google bucket.
 The start and end times of the Surge run and the file upload time are tracked in the Redis key-value store.
 The output SMI file sizes are also stored in the output files for each molecular formula.